opsani/servo-rancher/README.md

 Each container in the Stack is considered a separately adjustable component.

-For each component of the application, the following settings are automatically available when 'adjust --info' is run: replicas, mem, cpu
+For each component of the application, the following settings are automatically available when 'adjust --info' is run:
+* scale (number of container instances)
+* memory reservation
+* milli-cpu reservation
+* environment variables

-A configuration file must be present to define scale of variable modification ./app.yaml, any custom component settings in it are also returned by 'adjust --info' and map to environment variables of the matching container.
+A configuration file must be present to define scale of variable modification config.yaml, any custom component settings in it are also returned by 'adjust --info' and map to environment variables of the matching container.

 Currently the following parameters are supported: